appfree-me/appfree-app/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/Laravel-12-blue?link=https%3A%2F%2Flaravel.com%2Fdocs%2F12.x%2Freleases">

 Appfree is a framework allowing you to easily create IVR apps, e. g. apps which can be interacted with from a normal telephone or featurephone.
-It is based on a modern tech stack: PHP 8 and Laravel.
+Based on PHP 8, ReactPHP and Laravel.

 ### About Appfree
  ☎️ **A framework to provide smartphone-only services via plain old telephone service** ☎️